 As more green capacity comes online every day, the more we need to manage intelligently these imbalances between production and consumption, stabilize the grid, and smooth out the bumps (smart grid).

-But a lot has to happen politically, and institutionally, the mechanisms have to be created so that the huge investments will be undertaken, and a lot of new technology will have to be made to work first.
+But a lot has to happen politically, and institutionally, the mechanisms have to be created so that huge investments will be undertaken, and a lot of new technology will have to be made to work first.

 Electrolysers reportedly don’t like being turned on and off.